Magisk-Modules-Repo/HideNavBar/README.md

 Hide Pill (for immersive mode): Allows you to have a near fullscreen experience while still keeping the spacing underneath the keyboard

 Small keyboard bar (for immersive mode): Allows you to have less spacing underneath the keyboard

 ### V7.2
-- Fix fullscreen gestures installation
+- Fix fullscreen gestures installation (apologies for the inconvenience)